grdi-amr/docs-and-SOPs/metadata_standards_sop.md

       Create one IRIDA sample for every sample or isolate that has sequence data associated with it.
     - For whole genome sequences, the irida sample name should be the "isolate_ID".
     - For metagenomic sequences, the irida sample name should be the "sample_collector_sample_ID".
-    - For sequences derived from "pooled samples", see "Pooled Sequences" Section.
+    - For sequences derived from "pooled samples", use whatever ID uniquel identifies the pooled sample.
     - There is no need to add metadata to the IRIDA samples (the metadata will be stored in the VMR which will link to IRIDA)
 7. Upload sequences

 For creating samples and uploading sequences, there are two options:

 1. For a few samples and sequences, you might opt to use IRIDA's web interface (see instructions [here](https://phac-nml.github.io/irida-documentation/user/tutorials/web-upload/))
-2. For multiple samples, you might instead want to use the IRIDA uploaded tool (see instructions [here](https://github.com/phac-nml/irida-uploader-tutorial))
+2. For multiple samples, you might instead want to use the IRIDA uploader tool (see instructions [here](https://github.com/phac-nml/irida-uploader-tutorial))

 ## Pooled samples for metagenomics